 I used to do this a lot when it came to my love life.
 If I am being honest, I probably wasted years of my life thinking about stuff I shouldn’t have.

 I refuse to waste time now.
 I stopped overthinking about this stuff.

 Occasionally, I might have a dream about one of my exes which can trigger some thoughts and emotions but I have learned to not let those emotions derail me.
 I move on from them – quickly.

-The truth is this road is never pretty and while you might imagine thinking nasty things about your ex, or a family member or a co-worker hurts them in some way, the only person it hurts is you.
+The truth is this road is never pretty and while you might imagine thinking nasty things about your ex, a family member or a co-worker hurts them in some way, the only person it hurts is you.

 If this sort of stuff creeps into your thoughts and you can’t shake it, think about it from a different angle.

 Think about what you learned from the experience and how you can use that moving forward.
 Think about how not ending up with a certain person was a blessing in disguise.
-Think about how the lessons that helped you grow as a person.
+Think about the lessons that helped you grow as a person.

 Then let those past thoughts go and keep moving forward.

 How to Break Out of a Victim Mentality – Part 1

 How to Break Out of a Victim Mentality – Part 2